DominicMonares/spp-extras/README.md

 TODO
-- Vanilla switch issue
 - Final styling cleanup
   - New styling for refactor - warning messages, buttons, etc.
   - Window size
   - Preferences
   - Taskbar, window, and other icons for production
+  - error body styling for large error
 - Create actual readme file
-- Reputation opposing faction equivalents for rep share?
-- Initial quest tracker queries on load?
+- Rep share for tbc and classic after switching/in general

 TEST